iArcanic/iss-cw/docs/report/iss-report.md

     return plaintext.decode("utf-8")
 ```

-This wrapper function takes in a function as a parameter.
-The inner function additionally accepts the record owner's ID as well as the `data`, which is the cipher text in this case.
+The RSA data decryption process needs to be called every time a record store or access request is sent to the backend.
+Implementing this as a Python wrapper function (similar to `role_check_decorator` in [2.3.3](#233-role-based-access-control-rbac)) allows this logic to be appended to any record operation.

+- **`func`**: the function the decorator is wrapper around.
+- **`owner_id`**: ID of the record's owner.
+- **`args, kwargs`**: accept any number of additional parameters from the wrapped function.

 ```python
 def rsa_decrypt_data_decorator(func):
     def wrapper(owner_id, data, *args, **kwargs):
 ```

-All the data from the RSA HSM is looped through to find the correct record based on the `user_id`.
-From this record, the PEM format of the RSA private key is obtained.
+The RSA HSM is searched to find the relevant RSA private key PEM string associated with the record owner.

 ```python
 rsa_hsm_data = data_read("data/rsa_hsm.json")